viresh-ratnakar/exet/README.md

 [known caveats in the Exolve
 documentation](https://github.com/viresh-ratnakar/exolve#exolve-widget)).

-As of September 2020, Exet only suggests English grid-fills (I'll add support for other languages eventually).
+As of now, Exet only suggests English grid-fills (I'll add support for other languages eventually).

 I welcome [bug reports and feature requests](https://github.com/viresh-ratnakar/exet/issues/new).